Residential Code of Student Conduct - CSU Northridge

-- A guest must be accompanied by her/his host at all times.
+- A guest must be accompanied by their host at all times.
 Guests are not permitted to be unescorted and may not be left unattended in the host’s unit or within the community.

 - Advertising for open parties or gatherings is not permitted under any circumstance.

 - To register a short term guest, the host student resident will need to meet the guest at one of the guard stations by the security gates (Lindley Avenue outside of Building 5 near parking lot F8, Zelzah Avenue outside of buildings 11 and 12 near the G9 parking structure, Lassen Street outside of building 6, or behind building 15) and sign the guest into the housing complex.
 The guest must show a regularly accepted picture I.D., such as a driver’s license or school I.D., and agree to adhere to all housing rules and regulations.
 All guests will be required to wear their guest bracelet visibly while in the housing complex.
 Short term guest length of stay may not extend past 1 a.m.